 Increasingly, terrorism and political violence is coming to be seen in the wider theoretical context of political collective action, social movement theory and ‘contentious politics’, a process which has been assisted on the one hand by this field’s own growing interest in transnational activism, and recently by growing interest in civil resistance as a neglected area in the study of insurgency within the framework of conflict studies and IR.

 This module will address such issues as: What does it mean to take a ‘political collective action’ approach to terrorism?
-Social movement theory and terrorism; Terrorism and high-risk activism: understanding recruitment and mobilisation; Terrorism and the Collective Action Repertoire; New Social Movements, New Terrorism?
+Social movement theory and terrorism; Terrorism and high-risk activism: understanding recruitment and mobilization; Terrorism and the Collective Action Repertoire; New Social Movements, New Terrorism?
 Terrorism in the Context of Transnational Activism

 - Terrorism and Liberal Democracy (30 credits)